DannyYin/AW_iNote/Language/JavaScript.md

 var age = bio.age;
 var name = bio['name'];

-function Car() {}
+function Car() {...}

 /*
 var Car = function() {}
 */

-var car = new Car();
+// Construction mode with keyword 'new' var car = new Car();
 ```

-NOTE: Dote notation and bracket notation are different with the properties you can access with.
+NOTE: *Dote Notation* and *Bracket Notation* (It's one more universal) are different with the properties you can access with.

 ### JSON